8fs-io/core/README.md

 ## 🏗️ Architecture

-This project follows clean architecture principles with clear separation of concerns:
+Clean architecture with clear separation of concerns:

 ```
 8fs/